The Market at Alvin’s will expand later this month to a full market with additional space and new food options, officials said.

 “The type of students we have on campus are very health-conscious, and there’s going to be more options available for them in the market than we’ve ever had before,” Walker said.

 Before Chartwells became the new food provider, Alvin’s Café served a variety of hot food options.
-The full market is planned to have hot food options, but not as many as before.
+The full market is planned to have hot food, but not as many as before.

-The food options offered partially depend on the feedback employees receive, Anderson said.
+The food offered partially depend on the feedback employees receive, Anderson said.

 “We’re going to be asking people to let us know what they would like to have,” she said.
 “People are telling me the ‘Eclectic Henry’ is delicious, and I’m like, ‘alright, if you give me the ingredients, I’ll tell my boss.’
 I can make a sandwich.
 A sandwich is easy.”